Be Wise With Your Water

 Wednesday, Friday, Sunday

-All irrigation times are before 6 a.m. and after 8 p.m.
+All irrigation times are from 8 p.m. to 8 a.m.

 (1, 3, 5, 7, 9)